 Hu Tieu The Dishes – Dry or Soup?

 So there you have the ultimate challenger to my beloved bowl of pho.
-They come from everywhere, they take on many shapes and forms, and they all taste yummy.
+You can run into hu tieu everywhere in the South, they take on many shapes and forms, and they all taste yummy.
 To put hu tieu (the soup kind) in perspective, here are some hu tieu 101s for you: